Sang712UMA/PetsApp/Documentation/Project Managment/SCRUM.md

 #### WORK DONE: *(Describe what was done)*

  * Adri:
+   - Meet with Sanggil to refactor/edit Use Diagram, start doing Class Diagram (27/03)
  * Antek:
  * Konstantina:
    - Added 4 rules in the folder of document management rules